jmcuneo/a1-gettingstarted/README.md

 ## Technical Achievements
 - **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- div: use as container to divided different section in the page
+- button: use to link to my page
+- img: use to show my color choice
+- footer: use to show authorship, and I use a very similar color with the background to hide it
+- a: use to link to my page

 ## Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Abel Font from Google Fonts**: I used Abel as the font for all text in my site.
+- **Used Adobe color palette**: I used green color family in my side, the detail is included in the side